poljar/weechat-matrix/README.md

 ## For using a custom (not matrix.org) matrix server:

-1. Add your custom server to the plugin:
+1. Add your custom server to the script:

        /matrix server add myserver myserver.org